meilisearch/meilisearch-ruby/README.md

 With the `updateId`, you can check the status (`enqueued`, `processed` or `failed`) of your documents addition using the [update endpoint](https://docs.meilisearch.com/references/updates.html#get-an-update-status).

-💡 To customize the `Client`, for example, increasing the default timeout, please check out [this section](https://github.com/meilisearch/meilisearch-ruby/wiki/Client-Options) of the wiki.
+💡 To customize the `Client`, for example, increasing the default timeout, please check out [this section](https://github.com/meilisearch/meilisearch-ruby/wiki/Client-Options) of the Wiki.

 #### Basic Search <!-- omit in toc -->